The effect of HIV prevention knowledge on sexual behavior in Zambia

 Showing items related by title, author, creator and subject.

-Unknown author (National Institute of Mental Health [NIMH] (United States).
+Unknown creator (National Institute of Mental Health [NIMH] (United States).
 Multisite HIV Prevention Trial Group, 1998-06-19)